techtoys/SSD7317Z/README.md

 For a small display of 96*128 pixels in black and white, the frame buffer occupies an extra 1.5KB out of 64KB SRAM in our target MCU.
 A more advanced approach is to port the library to some modern graphical frameworks.
 Examples are [TouchGFX](https://www.st.com/content/st_com/en/stm32-graphic-user-interface.html) and [LVGL](https://lvgl.io/) and both of them need a frame buffer too.

-Listing below shows the code snippet of an GPIO external interrupt detection callback that listens to an FR rising edge.
+Listing below shows the code snippet of the GPIO external interrupt detection callback that listens to an FR rising edge.
 The FR signal is an output signal triggered by SSD7317Z in each blanking period of the OLED, that means it is a perpetual output signal determined by the frame rate of the OLED.

 ```c
 //EXTI callback function in SSD7317.c